 Researchers from other institutions should ask their librarians for assistance if they do not have access to the materials noted in this guide.

 This research guide is an ongoing project.
-I would like to thank the staff at Pace's Land Use Law Center for their many helpful suggestions regarding websites and topics to include in the guide, and I welcome additional comments/suggestions from anyone who is using this guide.
+I would like to thank the staff at Pace's Land Use Law Center for Sustainable Development for their many helpful suggestions regarding websites and topics to include in the guide, and I welcome additional comments/suggestions from anyone who is using this guide.

 Transit Oriented Development incorporates various land use mechanisms to reduce our dependency on cars and encourage the development and use of urban transit systems.